saaavsaaa/saaavsaaa.github.io/aaa/Spark-Submit.md

     this.appId = submitApplication()

   /**
-   * Submit an application running our ApplicationMaster to the ResourceManager.向ResourceManager提交运行我们ApplicationMaster的应用程序 *
+   * Submit an application running our ApplicationMaster to the ResourceManager.向 ResourceManager 提交运行我们ApplicationMaster的应用程序
+   *
    * The stable Yarn API provides a convenience method (YarnClient#createApplication) for
    * creating applications and setting up the application submission context.
 This was not